Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-Basis for the planning of cooperative maneuvers is the server-side EM.
+The basis for both cooperative maneuver planning modules is the server-side EM.
 This EM is the result of fusing multiple data sources, like cooperative awareness messages (CAM, \cite{etsi2014cam}) and collective perception messages (CPM, \cite{etsi2019cpm}) from connected vehicles or infrastructure perception~\cite{buchholz2021handling}.
-Thus, the server-side EM is more extensive than the individual CAVs' ones and is considered to contain all information relevant for maneuver planning.
+It is considered to contain all information relevant for maneuver planning with full observation of the intersection area.
 A vehicle in the EM is denoted as

 where $\mathrm{id}$ denotes a unique identifier and the binary flag $c$ determines whether the vehicle is a CAV and thus controllable. $\boldsymbol{T}$ describes the vehicle's pose on the local 2D ground plane and $v$ is the current driving speed.
-CAVs share their intended route or destination $\mathcal{D}$, which is unknown for HDVs, though, which are assumed to be non-connected.
+CAVs share their intended route or destination $\mathcal{D}$ as a set of sparse waypoints, which is unknown for HDVs, though, which are assumed to be non-connected.

-The derived maneuvers are passed to the CAVs according to the maneuver coordination protocol proposal in~\cite{mertens2021extended}.
-While the proposed protocol is very generic and supports multiple cooperative use cases, we focus on the components that are relevant for AIM.
-Thus, the final step to provide the planned cooperative maneuver to the CAVs is to derive so-called longitudinal maneuver waypoints defined as

-where its position is given by $\boldsymbol{p}$.
-The interval $[t_\mathrm{min},\,t_\mathrm{max}]$ denotes the admitted time window for the vehicle to cross the waypoint.
-The fields $\nu^\uparrow$ and $\nu^\downarrow$ describe the preceding and following vehicle IDs, respectively.
-Note that lateral guidance is provided by lane centerlines in a common map that is available to all vehicle-side motion planners.
-This additional information can be leveraged by vehicle-side motion planners to improve follow trajectory planning on lead vehicles.